dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 ```

 *Any global variable defined outside the scope of the workflow which is directly modified will result in a warning.*

+3. Malformed transactions:
+- Your transactions must have a `TransactionContext<T>` as the first parameter, where `T` is a supported database client.
+- Your transactions must also use the `TransactionContext` parameter's `client` field.
+You are allowed to pass your `TransactionContext` to a helper function as a substitute for this replacement.
+- Failing to meet either of these requirements will result in an error from the plugin.